Messiah Foundation International: Persecution

-2005 – December 23: Five members of the Mehdi Foundation International were arrested in Wapda Town, Lahore, for putting up posters of their leader Riaz Gohar Shahi showing him as 'Imam Mehdi'.
-The Anti-Terrorism Court sentenced each to five years of imprisonment under 295-A of PPC.
-Their prisoners’ records posted outside the cell falsely indicate that they had been sentenced under 295-C – the Blasphemy Law.
+2005 – December 23: Five members of the Mehdi Foundation International were arrested in Wapda Town, Lahore, for putting up posters of their leader, Riaz Gohar Shahi, showing him as 'Imam Mehdi'.
+The Anti-Terrorism Court sentenced each to five years' imprisonment under Section 295-A of the PPC.
+Their prisoners' records posted outside the cell falsely indicate that they had been sentenced under 295-C – the Blasphemy Law.

 The prisoners "were forced to parade naked, hung up in the air and beaten", and were sexually abused in jail by staff members.

 MFI Members in Tihar Jail

-On 23 April 2007, 63 Pakistani MFI members, having obtained tourist visas to India, protested in front of the Pakistani Embassy in Yantra Mantra, New Delhi, India, against the government of Pakistan.
+On 23 April 2007, 63 Pakistani MFI members, who had obtained tourist visas for India, protested outside the Pakistani Embassy in Yantra Mantra, New Delhi, India, against the government of Pakistan.
 They asked India for asylum, refusing to return to their homeland.
 During their protests, they burnt their passports and travel documents that tied them to Pakistan, Pakistani flags, and effigies of Pervez Musharraf and Maulana Fazlur Rehman.
 They were subsequently arrested for having no travel documentation and therefore being in India illegally.
 It is reported that they feared for their lives in Pakistan, where if they went back they would be charged with the Blasphemy Law, the penalty for which is death.
 According to Zee News, IBN Live, Outlook India and other newspapers, the Pakistani government had banned their practice of faith in Pakistan.

 Among the 63 members were 19 women, 5 of whom are pregnant in "advanced stages" and 7 children.
 The DNA reports, "The Pakistani judges said they were shocked to see 16 Pakistani prisoners had lost their mental balance in Amritsar jail."
-Later, the United Nations Human Rights Council in New Delhi recommended to the government of India that the Pakistan nationals should not be deported back "till a proper decision on their request for asylum is taken by the government."
+Later, the United Nations Human Rights Council in New Delhi recommended to the government of India that the Pakistani nationals should not be deported back "till a proper decision on their request for asylum is taken by the government."

 On 22 May 2007, in front of Indian Embassy in London, the MFI staged a demonstration to bring attention to the situation of their members in jail and the dangers they faced if the Indian government decided to deport them to Pakistan.

 In the 2007 annual report on Pakistan, Human Rights Without Frontiers appealed to the National Human Rights Commission in India about the MFI case: "Is the Commission aware of the case of the planned deportation by India of 62 Pakistani citizens...?
 [India]is a secular democracy observing high standards of human rights including the right of peaceful practice of religion, and Pakistani Muslims consider that the religious beliefs of the Mehdi Foundation International are blasphemous, making its followers vulnerable to criminal charges for which the penalty is death under the controversial Pakistani Blasphemy Act."